Perkedel/Lah-Mboh/INSTALL.md

 > It is highly recommended to use Doom launchers of your favourite to make mod selections easy.
 > Due to high numbers of various mods, which each has different asset replacements & even experiences, it is always the best to organize the launch arguments.
 > Therefore, please use the launcher you desire to make your Dooming life a pleasure. iyeay!

+## Editing Setups

+1. Download & extract / install the following editors
+    - Ultimate Doom Builder.
+For mapping
+    - SLADE 3. for Lump edits such as Textures, ACS, etc.
+    - Sekaiju. for MIDI
+    - Audacity. for Audio such as recording, edit, & conversions
+    - Laplace or VSCode. for Text IDE project
+2. Start Editing

 ## Compatibility